CBA Series Part 1 - Understand The Basics

 MMS Principle 1 - The position and hold must be firm enough to support the weapon.

 This is your foundation and must be solid enough to be sustainable for long periods.
-There are several facets to building a good firing position and each of them support each other.
-Getting one wrong or if it’s not applied properly will have a negative impact on the others.
-When starting out a new firer must be deliberate in building up this position.
-By being slow and deliberate in the beginning they develop speed over time.
-Develop a muscle memory that allows then to intuitively take up a firm stable position that allows them to react quickly.
-Adjust where necessary and progress.
+There are several facets to building a good firing position, and each supports the others.
+Getting one wrong or applying it improperly will negatively impact the others.
+When beginning, a new firer must be deliberate in building this position.
+By being slow and deliberate in the beginning, they develop speed over time.
+Muscle memory will then allow them to intuitively take up a firm, stable position that enables them to react quickly, adjust where necessary, and progress.

 MMS Principle 2 - The weapon must point naturally at the target (point of aim) without any undue physical effort.

-Taking the time to save time.
-Developing a process to make sure that you are set up correctly and actually aiming at what you think you are.
-It’s easy to become distracted, to be influence by others trying to convince us what we need when really they are servicing their own needs and requirements.
-If you have set strong foundations and pointing in the direction you need to be.
-Then not only will it look right it will feel right.
-This doesn’t mean easy or no effort required but when correct everything will be working together to support each other to achieve the one aim.
-Making sure you aren’t wasting time, resources and opportunity.
+It’s easy to become distracted or to be influenced by others trying to convince us what we need when they are really servicing their own needs and requirements.
+If you have set strong foundations and are pointing in the direction you need to be, then not only will it look right, but it will also feel right.
+This doesn’t mean it will be easy or require no effort, but when correct, everything will be working together to support each other to achieve the one aim, ensuring you aren’t wasting time, resources, and opportunity.

 MMS Principle 3 - The sight alignment and sight picture must be correct.

-A bit of self awareness is required here.
-If you don’t pay attention to what your doing at your end with factors that are within your control then don’t be surprised if you don’t achieve exactly what you set out to do.
-What you do and how you conduct yourself has a significant, and often disproportional, impact on how those you are trying to impact upon view you.
-If you can keep focused on the things you can control whilst keeping aware of the factors you don’t control.
-Including what your target might be doing then you still significant influence the chances of your success.
+A bit of self-awareness is required here.
+If you don’t pay attention to what you’re doing at your end with factors that are within your control, then don’t be surprised if you don’t achieve exactly what you set out to do.
+What you do and how you conduct yourself has a significant, and often disproportional, impact on what you are trying to achieve and how others view you.
+If you can keep focused on the things you can control while remaining aware of the factors you don’t control, including what your target might be doing, then you still significantly influence the chances of your success.

-MMS Principles 4 - The shot must be released and followed through without disturbing the firers position.
+MMS Principle 4 - The shot must be released and followed through without disturbing the firer's position.

 Summary

-No matter how experience you are the basics remain extant.
-Time and practice will afford you to become more efficient in their application, you ignore them at your peril.
-Unless you are continuously applying them then you need to practice at every opportunity.
-Should things not be happening in your life the way you would want them to, then you can’t go far wrong by returning to the basics.
-Looking to see if your foundations are still intact and taking the time to be deliberate in your actions.
-Making sure each individual action is supporting and setting the conditions for the next natural progression.
+No matter how experienced you are, the basics remain extant.
+Time and practice will allow you to become more efficient in their application; you ignore them at your peril.
+Unless you are continuously applying them, then you need to practice at every opportunity.
+Should things not be happening in your life the way you would want them to, then you can’t go far wrong by returning to the basics, looking to see if your foundations are still intact, and taking the time to be deliberate in your actions, making sure each individual action is supporting and setting the conditions for the next natural progression.

 Comments